skipkayhil/skipkayhil.github.io/_posts/2025-06-21-comparing-idiomatic-spaceships-in-ruby.md

 ```

 This isn't _bad_, but it may perform more work than necessary.
 If the `value`s
-of the `Die` are different, then the time spent calculating the
+of the Die are different, then the time spent calculating the
 `color_priority`s is wasted because they'll never be used.

 Additionally, if comparison is a hotspot, then using `Array#<=>` isn't great
-because it allocates _two arrays_ for each comparison.
+because it allocates _two arrays for each comparison_.
 Bundler used to implement
 a spaceship like this, and I measured that these arrays were 60% of all
 allocations while running `bundle update <gem>` in one of my Rails applications.

-I submitted a PR[^2] to remove the allocations by rewriting the spaceship to not
+I submitted a pull request[^2] to remove the allocations by rewriting the
-use arrays:
+spaceship to not use arrays:

 ```ruby
 class Bundler::Resolver::Candidate